joshenoy/YNABReportGenerator/README.md

 # YNABReportGenerator

-Generate a weekly report of YNAB transactions and send it to Discord
+Azure function to generate a weekly report from YNAB transactions and send it to Discord